 The approximately 15,000 inhabitants of the municipality of Reken live in five village-like districts.
-The state-recognised resort offers you THE GOOD LIFE with many sports, outdoor and leisure activities in the middle of the green Münsterland and urban culture in the neighbouring towns.
+The state-approved resort offers you THE GOOD LIFE with many sports, outdoor and leisure activities in the middle of the green Münsterland and urban culture in the neighbouring towns.

 Reken is about 45 minutes by car west of Münster in the district of Borken.
 It takes about 50 minutes to drive to Münster/Osnabrück Airport (FMO), and you can reach the popular Dutch city of Enschede almost as quickly.
 In the south, the municipality borders the Ruhr area and you can be in Dortmund in just one hour.
 The district town of Borken is 20 minutes away by car.
 From the three train stations in the districts of Maria Veen, Bahnhof Reken and Klein Reken, you can travel to Coesfeld, Dorsten and Essen and easily change trains en route to Oberhausen and Duisburg.